-The Model Constitution for Congregations of the Evangelical Lutheran Church in America, like the other governing documents of this church, shows the theological and organizational structures of this church.
-They reflect the purposes of this church as it organizes itself to preach the gospel of Jesus Christ, shares the sacraments, reaches out to the neighbor with good news and shares the love of God in the world.
-Each expression of this church - churchwide, synod and congregation - is held together in a relationship of interdependence that encourages each to respond to its local context.
-These documents also demonstrate our commitment to seeing ourselves with others as part of the one, holy, catholic and apostolic Church.
-As such, the Model Constitution for Congregations is deeply rooted in Scripture, the Lutheran Confessions and the history of this church and its predecessors.
+The Model Constitution for Congregations of the Evangelical Lutheran Church in America, like the other governing documents of this church, reflects the theology and polity of this church as it organizes itself to preach the gospel of Jesus Christ, share the sacraments, reach out to the neighbor with good news and share the love of God in the world.
+Each expression of this church - churchwide, synod, and congregation - is held together in a relationship of interdependence that encourages each to respond to its context.
+These documents also demonstrate our commitment to seeing ourselves with others as part of the one, holy, catholic, and apostolic Church.
+As such, the Model Constitution for Congregations is deeply rooted in Scripture, the Lutheran Confessions, and the history of this church and its predecessors.

 The Model Constitution for Congregations was adopted by the Constituting Convention of the Evangelical Lutheran Church in America, as required by the Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
-This current edition of the Model Constitution for Congregations of the Evangelical Lutheran Church in America contains changes adopted by all Churchwide Assemblies, including the thirteenth Churchwide Assembly in 2013.
+This current edition of the Model Constitution for Congregations of the Evangelical Lutheran Church in America contains changes adopted by all churchwide assemblies, including the fourteenth Churchwide Assembly in 2016.
 It is consistent with the requirements of the governing documents of the ELCA's churchwide organization and synods, and it provides organizational flexibility to recognize the context of local congregations.

-► Required provisions: Sections of this constitution marked by an asterisk [] are required when a congregation amends its governing documents.
+► Required provisions: Sections of this constitution marked by an asterisk [\] are required when a congregation amends its governing documents.
 These sections must be used without alteration or amendment of the text in any manner (i.e., neither additions nor deletions are permissible).
-This requirement is based on constitutional provision 9.52. in the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
+This requirement is based on provision 9.52. in the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
 This provision requires that when a congregation of this church "wishes to amend any provision of its governing documents, the governing documents of that congregation shall be so amended to conform to 9.25.b." in the churchwide constitution.
-Provisions in the Model Constitution for Congregations identified by an asterisk [] are those required under ELCA constitutional provision 9.25.b.
+Provisions in the Model Constitution for Congregations identified by an asterisk [\] are those required under ELCA constitutional provision 9.25.b.